oscal-compass/compliance-trestle/ROADMAP.md

 We strive to release ready-to-go features monthly.
 This is documented through milestones.
 Bug and security fixes will be released on-demand.

-For high-level initiatives that need to be broken down and executed, we schedule to an iteration that lasts 12 weeks.
-This give us time to get community input, break them down, and add them to a monthly release.
+We use 12-week iterations for high-level initiatives that must be broken down and completed.
+It allows the time to collect community comments, break it down into smaller issues, and schedule a monthly release.

 ### How to get involved